fluxusfrequency/blog/integrating-react-with-backbone.md

      |- router.js
 ```

 Much of this is standard Backbone boilerplate.
-The `collections/`, `models/`, and `vendor/` directories are self-explanatory, as is the router.
+The `collections/`, `models/`, and `vendor/` directories are self-explanatory.
 We'll store reusable UI components, such as pagination, pills, and toggles, in `components/`.

 The heart of our app will live in the `screens/` directory.
-Here, we'll write React components will handle the display logic, taking the place of traditional Backbone views.
-We'll also have thin Backbone views that we use to kick them off.
+Here, we'll write React components will handle the display logic, taking the place of traditional Backbone views and templates.
+However, we'll still include thin Backbone views to render these components.
 We'll talk more about screens in a moment.
-For now, let's take a look at the how the whole application will work, starting from the macro level.
+For now, let's take a look at the how a request will flow through the application, starting from the macro level.

 ## The Application

-We'll begin by writing a root-level `index.js file`, which will be the source of the `require` tree from which all the Browserify compilation will take place.
-Here's what we'll put into it:
+We'll begin by writing a root-level `index.js file`, which will be the source of the `require` tree that Browserify will use.

 ```javascript
 window.$ = window.jQuery = require('jquery');